gmoryes/flat_combine/README.md

 ### Algorithm
 1. FlatCombiner keep alive lock free queue of thread local slots.
-2. Each thread worker receive it's thread local slot.
+2. Each thread worker receives it's thread local slot.
 Set there some operation and say FlatCombiner to execute it.
 3. In time of execution, only one thread became executor.
 He became combiner, and run throw the queue and get all slots where exists data to execute.
 Other threads